+The Literary Link: This is a list of book review questions to use in the classroom.
+Vague Verbs: A quick list of verbs to stay away from when using Bloom’s Taxonomy.
+Educators Technology: Unique approach to using Bloom’s Taxonomy to Twitter.
 Bloom's Taxonomy and Assessments.
 A Bloom's Digital Taxonomy For Evaluating Digital Tasks.
 A Bloom’s Digital Taxonomy For Evaluating Digital Tasks by TeachThought Staff What makes Bloom’s Taxonomy such a power tool is its flexibility in framing almost anything–which is why you’ve been seeing a lot of it around lately, and will likely continue to.

 Bloom's Taxonomy of Learning Domains: The Cognitive Domain.
 Bloom's Taxonomy was created in 1956 under the leadership of educational psychologist Dr Benjamin Bloom in order to promote higher forms of thinking in education, such as analyzing and evaluating concepts, processes, procedures, and principles, rather than just remembering facts (rote learning).

-It is most often used when designing educational, training, and learning processes.
-The Three Domains of Learning The committee identified three domains of educational activities or learning (Bloom, et al. 1956): Questioning based upon Bloom’s Taxonomy for the Cognitive Domain.
+While the committee produced an elaborate compilation for the cognitive and affective domains, they omitted the psychomotor domain.
+Cognitive Domain Knowledge Comprehension Application Analysis Synthesis Evaluation Next Steps Review.
+Questioning based upon Bloom’s Taxonomy for the Cognitive Domain.
 Questioning based upon Bloom’s Taxonomy for the Cognitive Domain In the mid-1950s, Bloom and coworkers describe three domains of learning: cognitive (about knowing) affective (about attitudes, feelings) psychomotor (about doing) Taxonomies for COGNITIVE and PSYCHOMOTOR domains were formulated and published by Bloom and coworkers in the 1950s.